epsil/epsil.github.io/gll/index.md

     (step)))
 ```

 The other part of the trampoline is the memoization table, where every parser caches its results.
-The memoization logic is contained in the `push`{.scheme} method, which works as a memoizing front-end for `push-stack`{.scheme}.
-It is similar to the `memo-cps`{.scheme} function from earlier, except that it operates on a two-level table.
-Note that instead of invoking the function directly when called for the first time, the function is passed to `push-stack`{.scheme}.
+The memoization logic is contained in the `push` method, which works as a memoizing front-end for `push-stack`.
+It is similar to the `memo-cps` function from earlier, except that it operates on a two-level table.
+Note that instead of invoking the function directly when called for the first time, the function is passed to `push-stack`.

 ```scheme
 (define/public (push fn str cont)